Lent at Atonement

 -

 Pray Morning Prayer or Evening Prayer or both using the Daily Office.
-You can also join virtual Morning Prayer at Atonement each day at 8:30 a.m., and Evening Prayer on Tuesdays only.
+You can also join virtual Morning Prayer at Atonement each day at 8:30 a.m., and Evening Prayer at 5:30 p.m. on Tuesdays only.

 -